 Students will commute to and from their internship on their own.
 Program tutors will be in contact with students each week to support their internship experience and research progress.

 During the first week of the program, students will be on campus at NYU from 9:00 a.m to 5:00 p.m.
 They will meet with working scientists and mathematicians about their work and professional lives.

 For the remaining five weeks of the program, students will be on campus on Fridays.
 They will be assigned to a study group led by one of the tutors who will guide them through their lectures, internship and research experience, and help them with their final paper and presentation.
 Tutors will also help students learn about NYU resources available to them to assist in their work.

-The program is writing-intensive.
+The program is writing-intensive, and students will receive formal training on the scientific writing and peer review processes.
 Students will write a short paper giving background information on their research topic during the first week.
 Students will also write weekly reports about their internship and research.
 These reports will culminate in a final 7-10 page paper on their work.

 At the end of the program, each student will submit her paper to the staff for review, and will give a 15-minute presentation to her peers about her work.

 In addition to classroom and internship experiences, students will explore STEM fields through program activities in the city.
 These activities provide opportunities to see how STEM fields articulate with other aspects of our culture, and will give students the chance to get to know one another and explore the city.